Tents Buyer's Guide

 - Compact tents - 3-4 man tents that offer a bit more room.
 Great for short breaks.

-- Large tents - 7-8 man tents that provide loads of space to sleep and store equipment.
+- Large tents - 5-6 man tents provide loads of space to sleep and store equipment.

 Tent protection from the elements

-Depending on how they are made, tents offer different levels of protection from the elements.
+Depending on how they're made, tents offer different levels of protection from the elements.
 Look out for these features:

 - Insulation - this will affect how warm you are at night and protects against condensation that can build up on the inside walls.
 Double-skinned tents offer the highest insulation.